 Research shows that we make judgments about others within 30 milliseconds of meeting them.
 On LinkedIn, this means everything above the fold in your profile.

-Below is a science-backed guide to LinkedIn summaries, with 7 unique examples to steal for yourself.
+Which is why we put together a science-backed guide to optimize your LinkedIn summary, with 7 unique examples to steal for yourself.

 First, Figure Out the Goal of Your LinkedIn Summary

 In the world of LinkedIn, you get what you give.